canvas-medical/documentation/collections/_api/documentreference.md

                   - value: http://schemas.canvasmedical.com/fhir/document-reference-requires-signature
               - name: valueString
                 type: string
+                description_for_all_endpoints: Value of extensions for Comment.
+                create_description: The `valueString` attribute is needed for the Comment's extension where the `url` is `http://schemas.canvasmedical.com/fhir/document-reference-comment`.<br><br> Comment is a comment on the underlying Canvas document that is related to this DocumentReference resource.
+              - name: valueCode
+                type: string
-                description: Value of extensions for Comment and Review Mode.<br><br> The `valueString` attribute is needed for the Comment's extension where the `url` is `http://schemas.canvasmedical.com/fhir/document-reference-comment` and for the Review Mode extension where the `url` is `http://schemas.canvasmedical.com/fhir/document-reference-review-mode`. <br><br> Comment is a comment on the underlying Canvas document that is related to this DocumentReference resource, while the Review Mode is also a field on the underlying Canvas document record which determines the review mode values (`RR` for Review Required, `AR` for Already Reviewed and `RN` for Review Not Required).
+                description_for_all_endpoints: Value of extensions for Review Mode.
+                create_description: The `valueCode` attribute is needed for the Review Mode extension where the `url` is `http://schemas.canvasmedical.com/fhir/document-reference-review-mode`. <br><br> Review Mode is a field on the underlying Canvas document record which determines the review mode values (`RR` for Review Required, `AR` for Already Reviewed and `RN` for Review Not Required).
+                enum_options:
+                  - value: RR
+                  - value: AR
+                  - value: RN
               - name: valueDate
                 type: date
+                description_for_all_endpoints: Value of extension for Clinical Date.
-                description: Value of extension.<br><br> The `valueDate` attribute is needed for the Clinical Date extension where the `url` is `http://schemas.canvasmedical.com/fhir/document-reference-clinical-date`.
-This attribute determines the Clinical Date on the underlying document record related to this DocumentReference resource.
+                create_description: The `valueDate` attribute is needed for the Clinical Date extension where the `url` is `http://schemas.canvasmedical.com/fhir/document-reference-clinical-date`.
+This attribute is required and determines the Clinical Date on the underlying document record related to this DocumentReference resource.
 It's the `original_date` field on the related Canvas document record.
 Expected date value format for this field is `YYYY-MM-DD`.
                 required_in: create
               - name: valueReference
                 type: json
                 required_in: create
+                description_for_all_endpoints: Value of extension for Reviewer.
-                description: Value of extension.<br><br> The `valueReference` attribute is needed for expressing the Reviewer of the document where the `url` is `http://schemas.canvasmedical.com/fhir/document-reference-reviewer`.
-This attribute will be the reference to the Practitioner (Canvas Staff) that's assigned as the reviewer of this document.
+                create_description: The `valueReference` attribute is needed for expressing the Reviewer of the document where the `url` is `http://schemas.canvasmedical.com/fhir/document-reference-reviewer`.
+This attribute is required and will be the reference to the Practitioner (Canvas Staff) that's assigned as the reviewer of this document.
                 attributes:
                   - name: reference
                     type: string